rtmtree/longshot-jackpot-contract-cosmwasm/README.md

 # Longshot Jackpot Smart Contract Cosmwasm
 This is a smart contract for Longshot Jackpot, a Blockchain football game.
-The code is written in Rust programming language and designed for using in Osmosis, Neuron and other Cosmwasm supported chains.
+The code is written in Rust programming language and designed for using in Osmosis, Neutron and other Cosmwasm supported chains.

 ![Javatpoint](preview_image.png)